techidaily/site-on-screen-recording/source/_posts/direct-confrontation-assessing-obs-versus-twitch-hubs-for-2024.md

 | Graphics         | Your system must also have a graphics card with support for DirectX 10.1                                           | If you want to play a modern game, DirectX 11 or 12 is required.  |

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XVsiIO7hWOc?si=UvWnqxaI_yHwEr74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 4\.
 The Best Alternative – Wondershare Filmora

 Since an ever-increasing number of people are becoming acclimated with the web-based environment, selecting to work or study from home, the demand for screen recorder software that aids them with their undertakings has also risen.
 This is the area when Filmora Screen Recorder becomes arguably the most crucial aspect.
 The Filmora screen capture apparatus incorporates several choices that enable you to adjust your sound and video quality and add effects to your accounts.
 You may likewise set your edge rate, and enable several forms of equipment speed increase that will make your recording as smooth as could be anticipated.
 Pick where you keep your accounts and screengrabs, then explore one of the PNG, BMP, JPG default screen capture styles.